schlatterbeck/pgapack/README.rst

   postscript is still available.
 Notably documentation bugs reported via the debian project were fixed.
 The user guide can be built from source again (after probably a *very* long time).
-- Make fortran compile again
+- Make Fortran compile again

 Updated March 2008: